MicrosoftDocs/power-platform/power-platform/important-changes-coming.md

 ## Dynamics 365 Connector is deprecated

 Effective May 5, 2020 the [Dynamics 365 connector](/connectors/dynamicscrmonline/) used for data integrations, flows, Azure Logic Apps, and canvas apps is officially deprecated.
 We recommend that you don't create new connections using this connector.

+### Why is this needed?

-In January 2024, we'll announce the timeline for final shutdown of the connector.
-This is to provide full feature parity in the replacement connector.
-Users will have one year from the date of announcement to move to the new connector.
+We'll announce the timeline for final shutdown of the connector in 2024, after the remaining parity feature in the Microsoft Dataverse connector for triggering from other environments is generally available.
+You have one year from the date of the announcement to move to the new connector.

 ### Impact

 As of October 31, 2022, this connector was shut down for Power Automate flows and canvas apps using the Power Apps player in Windows.
 All flows and canvas apps must be migrated to the Microsoft Dataverse or Dataverse Legacy connector per recommended actions below.

 As of October 31, 2022, this connector is in the process of shutting down for Logic Apps.
-All Logic Apps must be migrated as soon as possible to the Microsoft Dataverse or Dataverse Legacy connector per recommended actions below.
+You must migrate all Logic Apps  as soon as possible to the Microsoft Dataverse or Dataverse Legacy connector per recommended actions below.

-No new connections can be created for data integrations using the Dynamics 365 connector.
+You can't create new connections for data integrations using the Dynamics 365 connector.
 For these components, shut down is in progress.
 We recommend use of the Dynamics 365 connector be replaced with an option below as soon as possible.

 This connector is shut down for new Power Automate flows; all newly created flows must use the [Microsoft Dataverse (legacy)](/connectors/commondataservice/) connector (also referred to as the CDS 2.0 connector) or the [Microsoft Dataverse](/connectors/commondataserviceforapps/) connector (GA date will be provided in August 2023).

 Canvas apps can no longer use the Power Apps player in Windows.
 All Canvas apps must migrate to the new player.

-### The following behaviors will be observed
+### Behaviors that will be observed

 #### Data integrator

 - Dynamics 365 connector can't be selected for creating a new integration.
 - Editing an existing integration won't be allowed, if you attempt to edit you'll be required to choose a different connector.

 #### Automate

 - Dynamics 365 connector can't be selected for creating a new flow.
-- Existing flows will continue to run until the Microsoft Dataverse connector is available in GA (date announcement in November 2023)
+- Existing flows will continue to run until the Microsoft Dataverse connector is available in GA (date announcement in 2024)

 #### Logic Apps

 - Dynamics 365 connector can't be selected for creating a new Logic App.
 - Existing Logic Apps will continue to run but must be migrated as soon as possible.
 - You'll be able to edit an existing Logic App.

 #### Canvas apps

-- The Windows Player for canvas apps will no longer be able to be used.
+The Windows Player for canvas apps will no longer be able to be used.

 ### Action required by you

-Dynamics 365 connectors must be replaced with a Microsoft Dataverse connector.
+You must replace Dynamics 365 connectors with a Microsoft Dataverse connector.

-- Microsoft Dataverse – This is the newest connector and will become the only connector available for Dataverse usage.
-Support for connecting to other environments is currently in preview with the general availability date to be announced by November 2023.
-At that time, the specific date of transition will be provided.
+- **Microsoft Dataverse**: This is the newest connector and will become the only connector available for Dataverse usage.
+In 2024, the specific date of transition will be provided.
 All new features, performance work, and enhancements will be available on this connector.
-- Microsoft Dataverse (legacy) – This is the last generation connector for Microsoft Dataverse.
+- **Microsoft Dataverse (legacy)**: This is the last generation connector for Microsoft Dataverse.
 It will be deprecated within the same timeline as the Dynamics 365 connector.
-It will not receive feature or enhancement updates.
+It won't receive feature or enhancement updates.

 **Mapping of common actions**